 Heat oven to 350°F.

-Separate eggs; place egg whites into bowl and egg yolks into large bowl.
+Separate eggs; place egg whites into bowl and egg yolks into bowl.
 Beat egg whites with fork until foamy; set aside.

 Place all remaining cookie ingredients in bowl with egg yolks.
 Beat at low speed, scraping bowl often, until mixture forms a dough.